JingGe/dropwizard/dropwizard-simpleapp-healthchecks/README.md

 ---------------------------
 Create you own health check
 ---------------------------
 It is also possible to implement you own health check by reating a new class that extends com.codahale.metrics.health.HealthCheck.
+Two example HealthChecks are built in this applicaiton:

-The class com.jingge.demo.msa.book.health.SimpleHealthCheck shows you an example, where the OperatingSystemMXBean (which itself is another interesting story, please see http://sellmic.com/blog/2011/07/21/hidden-java-7-features-cpu-load-monitoring/) from JDK 1.7 is used to figure out some OS information at the hardware level.
+**com.jingge.demo.msa.book.health.SimpleHealthCheck** shows you an example, where the OperatingSystemMXBean (which itself is another interesting story, please see http://sellmic.com/blog/2011/07/21/hidden-java-7-features-cpu-load-monitoring/) from JDK 1.7 is used to figure out some OS information at the hardware level.
 The minMemory is configured in the config.yml and injected into SimpleHealthCheck in App class.

+**com.jingge.demo.msa.book.health.BookResourceHealthCheck** shows you how to check if the book resource is available.
+Simulation has been built to show that the book resource is available or not.
+Keep refreshing http://localhost:8081/healthcheck you wil see different health check result of BookResource.

 -----------------
 Try yourself